Deffo0/Topology-API/README.md

   - query on the resident set of topologies.
   - get the devices in a specific topology.
   - get the devices which are in a specific topology and connected to a specific netlistNode.
-+ `Hint`: A topology is a set of electronic components that are connected together.
++ `Hint` A topology is a set of electronic components that are connected together.
 + Example JSON file (topology.json):
 ```ruby
 {